Fender Princeton Reverb II

 - cut the outer insulation back by about 200 mm (8 inches)

-- push one jack plug body onto the cable (I forget this at least once in any project involving connectors)
+- push one jack plug body onto the cable (I forget this at least

 - clamp the whole cable in the strain-relief of one jack plug

-- push the 200mm of the 2 remaining cores plus screen back out of the jack plug (this may necessitate widening the hole on the jack plug body with a drill)
+- push the 200mm of the 2 remaining cores plus screen back out of

 - push the other jack plug body onto these long cores and screen